8 Ways you can help

 Eat and drink like a local

-We make a point of seeking out small, authentic local restaurants, bars and cafés for you to experience when travelling on our group tours and, over the years, we’ve collated recommendations from staff, tour leaders and clients so our portfolio is always growing.
-We’re more than happy to pass these on to you before you travel so that you have the chance to directly support local business owners by eating and drinking at their establishments.
+We work hard with local suppliers to seek out small, authentic local restaurants, bars and cafés in Latin America for you to experience when travelling on our tours and, over the years, we’ve collated recommendations from staff, tour leaders and clients so our portfolio is always growing.
+We’re happy to pass these on to you before you travel as well as including recommendations on our travel app, so that you have the chance to directly support local business owners by eating and drinking at their establishments.

 Bar_Lapa_RioDeJaneiro_Brazil_JohnSpaul_freewithcredit (6)